Vocaloid 3: Mayu

 Released by Exit Tunes on December 5, 2012, Mayu is based on vocal samples of Mayumi Morinaga.

 Avanna

 A female English vocal and the only released by Zero-G for the Vocaloid 3 engine.
-She was released on December 22, 2012, and in Japan on April 2013.
+She was released on December 22, 2012, and in Japan in April 2013.
 She is designed to be a Celtic-style singer.

 Her most notable use was by Porter Robinson in the Worlds album, where she was used for several songs including "Sad Machine".

 Kaito V3

 Kaito V3 was an updated vocal on the original Vocaloid vocal with 4 new vocals included 3 of which were Japanese ("straight", "soft" and "whisper") and one was English.
 The package was released on February 15, 2013, by Crypton Future Media and came with a software called "Piapro Studio".